AndreyKovalevskiy/BulbaTalks/docs/CONTRIBUTING.md

    - Keep your titles short and descriptive.
    - Include links to the specific application views you’re describing.
    - Context: explain the conditions which led you to write this issue.
-For example: “Since we’ve moved to the latest version of smth, we’ve experienced a few performance issues (#14 and #15) on production.”
+For example: “Since we’ve moved to the latest version of smth, we’ve experienced a few performance issues (#14 and #15) on production.”.
    - Use color-coded labels, they help us categorize and filter our issues.
 You can [create your own label](https://help.github.com/en/github/managing-your-work-on-github/creating-a-label).
+   - Don't set a Milestone.
    - Use @mentions and references inside of Issues, for notifying other GitHub users and teams, and cross-connect issues to each other.
 Often times issues are dependent on other issues, or at least relate to them and you’d like to connect the two, example:

 >This is subtask for #2

 2. Avoid duplication in issues (delete one of them if you have already duplicated it).